Society, Culture, and Thought Colloquium Series

 Monday, March 19, 2018

 Verónica Zebadúa Yáñez currently works on the concept of freedom as lived experience in the political theories of Hannah Arendt and Simone de Beauvoir.
 She gave a lecture titled "Thinking Feminist Freedom with Hannah Arendt and Simone de Beauvoir."
+Watch the video.

 Tuesday, March 6, 2018